 What is oversupination?

-Oversupination also called hyper-supination is far rarer than overpronation and causes problems for runners and other athletes, as in this position the foot is less able to absorb shock.
+Oversupination also called hyper-supination is rarer than overpronation.
+It is a problem for runners especially, and other athletes, as the foot is less able to absorb shock.
 Athletes with high arches are more prone to injuries such as Shin splints.

 Supination and sports injuries

-Oversupination usually causes over-use type injuries, occurring most frequently in runners.
-A foot which oversupinates, underpronates.
+Oversupination usually causes over-use-type injuries, occurring most frequently in runners.
+A foot that oversupinates, underpronates.
 Pronation allows the foot to absorb shock and mould to the surface of the ground.
 Therefore in oversupinated feet, shock absorption is reduced.
 The stresses normally absorbed by the foot are then passed up the lower limb.

 Oversupination also causes an increased external (lateral) rotation force to be placed on the shin, knee, and thigh which places additional stress on the muscles, tendons, and ligaments of the lower limb.